Narratives and Storytelling in Qualitative Research

 Dr Karen Lumsden

-This live online course explores narrative analysis and storytelling in qualitative research.
-This course uses Zoom software.
+This live online course explores the use of narratives and storytelling in qualitative research.
+It runs in one day and uses Zoom software

 By the end of the workshop, participants will:

 - Have knowledge of narrative inquiry as a qualitative research technique

 - Understand the benefits which narratives and stories offer for understanding people’s lived experience and meanings